capstanlqc/mtpe-tasks/experiments/01_analyse_pe_with_thresholds/README.md

 The data to be analyzed will be extracted from OmegaT projects after the PE task is concluded.

 Clone all team projects or unpack all the projects you want to analyze in a folder, let's call it `repos`.
-Copy file [`config.json"`](user/config.json) to that folder to.
+Copy file [`config.json"`](user/config.json) to that folder too.

 ### Running